SvenBunge/hs_kostalInverterModbusTCP/README.md

 :exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14180 is only for this one and registered to @SvenBunge !!** :exclamation:

-If something is wired, wrong or you need something: Just open an issue.
-Even better: Fix the issue by yourself and fill a pull request.
+If something doesn't work like expected: Just open an issue.
+Even better: Fix the issue and fill a pull request.

 ## Installation